 Green is all about peace and balance – it marries blue’s steady calm with yellow’s optimism.
 It’s an incredibly versatile colour that works anywhere in the home because of its earthy tone.

-Give green a go in the kitchen or dining area where it evokes imagery of fruits and vegetables, or in your study room where its association with renewal and growth might just inspire you to concentrate and be productive.
+Give green a go in the kitchen or dining area where it evokes imagery of fruits and vegetables, or in your home office where its association with renewal and growth might just inspire you to concentrate and be productive.

 5. Blue: Keep your calm